Agent Shortlist

 Our verdict

-Developer-first voice agent infrastructure with strong customisation hooks.
-Best for teams that want more control over the voice pipeline than Retell allows but don't want to build from scratch.
+Developer-first voice infrastructure with strong customisation hooks.
+Best for teams wanting more pipeline control than Retell, without building from scratch.

 Best for